GOP governors back at Texas border to keep pressure on Biden over migrant crossings

 “It’s not just something they’re saying to deter persons from coming in.
 It’s actually real,” said Willis, who for now is staying at a shelter in Piedras Negras.

-His experience would be considered a victory for Texas Gov. Greg Abbott who is expected to return to Eagle Pass on Sunday with more than a dozen other GOP governors who have cheered on his extraordinary showdown with the Biden administration over immigration enforcement.
+His experience would be considered a victory for Texas Gov. Greg Abbott, who returned to Eagle Pass on Sunday afternoon with more than a dozen other GOP governors who have cheered on his extraordinary showdown with President Joe Biden’s administration over immigration enforcement.
 But a decline in crossings is part of a complex mix of developments in play across the U.S. border, including heightened Mexican enforcement.

 Meanwhile, migrants are moving further down the river and crossing elsewhere.